Megabit/Blazorise/Source/Blazorise/README.md

 ﻿## Build external libraries

-External libraries must be built as a valid JS module to be consumed by Blazorise.
+At Blazorise, we use several external JS libraries to provide additional functionality.
+Some of them are already built as valid JS modules, but some are not.

-In this section, we will describe how to build external libraries that are used in Blazorise, step by step.
+Since those external libraries must be built as valid JS modules to be consumed by Blazorise, we will describe step-by-step instructions for rebuilding external libraries used in Blazorise.

 ### Autonumeric